James Botham: Wales U18 and U20

+Wales Sevens

 In early 2017, Botham was selected by Wales Sevens for the World Rugby Sevens Series, making his first appearance during the New Zealand leg.

 On 16 November 2020, Botham was called up to the senior Wales rugby side for the Autumn Nations Cup tournament.
 Botham made his test debut against Georgia on 21 November 2020, starting on the blindside.
 He started the following two matches of the tournament, against England and Italy.

+Wales

 Botham was selected in the squad for the 2021 Six Nations Championship, making three appearances off the bench as Wales won the championship and Triple Crown.

 Botham retained his place in the squad for the 2021 July rugby union tests, and score his first try for Wales in the win over Canada.
 Botham made two further appearances, starting both matches against Argentina.

 Ahead of the 2021–22 season, Botham underwent shoulder surgery, which ruled him out of the 2021 end-of-year rugby union internationals.
 Botham was not selected for the 2022 Six Nations squad, having suffered a head injury just prior.